 Safe toy checklist

-Young children are often described as "accidents waiting to happen."
-Too often, accidents do occur and may result in eye injuries.
+Too often, accidents involving children and toys occur and may result in eye injuries.
 Each year, thousands of children age 14 and younger suffered serious eye injuries, even blindness, from toys.

 There are three important ways you can protect your child's eyes from injuries while playing with toys: